In September 2019 the Caring Community Division offered its first Annual Report as a PET division serving the NFA Community Care Circle (CCC).

 In 2015, after PET’s participation at the COP21 in Paris, PET produced a first Carbon Footprint Assessment.
 This showed an average Findhorn Community Carbon Footprint of 9.5 tonnes of CO2e/capita/year – effectively the UK average.
 We want to re-calculate & publish this report annually.
 Click here for the definition…

-Now the basis of PET’s Affordable Housing program, from 2013 we fundraised for, and now manage four East Whins units as “Section 75” housing.
+The basis of PET’s Affordable Housing program, from 2013 we fundraised for, and now manage four East Whins units as “Section 75” housing.
 We fully own two flats, which are dedicated to community elder care, while two others are held in shared ownership.

 Between 2010 – 2015, PET managed a Youth Ecology Education Project financed by a £462,000 grant from the Junior Climate Challenge Fund (JCCF) for the Moray Junior Eco-Forum; it was also successfully taken overseas!